i-yam-jeremy/UnitCellVisualizer/README.md

 - **Dr. Zahra Alghoul:** Initial specifications and chemistry knowledge.
 - **Dr. Zoe Wood:** Graphics knowledge.
 Oversaw development on the simulation as part of Corbin's senior project, as well as Alec's final project for Intro to Graphics.
+- **Dr. Gregory Scott:** Oversaw Jeremy's work and contribued to the dissemination.
 - **Corbin Gruber:** Initial simulation design.
 Lattice layering animation and unit cell drawings for the 3 basic lattices.
 Inspection and translucency features.
 Keystroke controls.